mer-hybris/hadk.sailfishos.org/setupsdk.rst

   sudo zypper in android-tools-hadk kmod

 We strongly encourage all porters to use at least 3.0.0.8 Platform SDK.
-Use ``sdk-manage`` command to upgrade your toolings and targets, or create from new (especially when updating from 2.x to 3.x).
+Use ``sdk-assistant`` command to upgrade your toolings and targets, or create from new (especially when updating from 2.x to 3.x).
 To check what release you are on:

 .. code-block:: console